Kyogo signs new four-year Celtic contract

 Last updated on .From the section Celtic

-Japan striker Kyogo Furuhashi has signed a new four-year contract with Celtic.
+Japan striker Kyogo Furuhashi has signed a new four-year contract with Celtic, saying he is "excited" to help defend their three domestic trophies.

+The 28-year-old has scored 54 goals in just 83 games since arriving at Celtic Park from Vissel Kobe in 2021.

+Kyogo's form had led to speculation that he could follow former manager Ange Postecoglou to Tottenham Hotspur.

 - Visit our Celtic page for all the latest news, analysis and fan views